Department of Earth and Planetary Sciences

 GEO 4952.
 Special Studies in Geology.
 (2-0) 2 Credit Hours.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Differential Tuition: $100.
+This course has Differential Tuition.

 GEO 4953.
 Special Studies in Geology.
 (3-0) 3 Credit Hours.